nikfrank/learn-tahini-mastermind/docs/instructions.md

 The state is just a single object which holds all the values for everything in our app that might ever change.
 Some apps use a POJO as a state object, our app uses an immutable object.
 Both are allowed, so for this blurb I'll write POJOs, as it's pretty easy to imagine them as immutable.

-Dan Abramov (author of Redux, and good fellow) opines that the state should be organized like a database, with different fields on the top level state each valued a single type of entity - and relationships indicated by index.
+Dan Abramov (author of Redux, and good fellow) opines that the state should be organized like a database, with different fields on the top level state each valued a single type of entity - and relationships indicated by index-pointer.

 ```
-const abramovStateExample = {
+const flatStateExample = {
   devs: [
     { id: 12114, name: 'nik frank', locale: 'en-CA' },
     { id: 74107, name: 'nox freebird', locale: 'en-UK' },